 From 2009-2015, Benjamin attended the Credo Chamber Music Festival at the Oberlin Conservatory of Music where he honed his collaborative skills.
 There he studied under renowned chamber coaches including James Howsmon and Alvin Chow of the Oberlin Conservatory piano faculty, Steuart Pincombe of the baroque chamber group Apollo’s Fire, principal cellist of the Pittsburgh Symphony Anne Martindale Williams, and the late Dean Emeritus of The Juilliard School Stephen Clapp.

 In high school, Benjamin won several competitions both locally and throughout New York State including first prize in the 2011 Debussy Piano Competition held at Nazareth College, first prize in the 2011 NYSMTA Empire Competition held at Ithaca College, first prize in the 2012 Cantata Singers Young Artist Competition in Elmira, first prize in the 2013 Thursday Morning Musicales Scholarship Competition, honorable mention at both the 2012 and 2013 NYSMTA District Auditions in Ithaca, and second place in the 2013 Orchestra of the Southern Finger Lakes’ Herzog Young Artist Competition.

-Benjamin, a native of Horseheads, New York, will be moving to Manhattan at the end of the summer to begin studying at The Juilliard School.
+Benjamin, a native of Horseheads, New York, lives in Manhattan and is studying at The Juilliard School.
 His album, Snapshot, was released in September, 2016.